jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 Here's [additional information](https://github.com/Artiume/jellyfin-docs/blob/master/general/wiki/main.md) to learn more.

+If your Jellyfin server does not support hardware acceleration, but you have another machine that does, you can leverage [rffmpeg](https://github.com/joshuaboniface/rffmpeg) to delegate the transcoding to another machine.
+Currently Linux-only and requires SSH between the machines, as well as shared storage both for media and for the Jellyfin data directory.

 ## Enabling Hardware Acceleration

 Hardware acceleration options can be found in the Admin Dashboard under the **Transcoding** section.
 Select a valid hardware acceleration option from the drop-down menu, indicate a device if applicable, and check `enable hardware encoding` to enable encoding as well as decoding, if your hardware supports this.